apache/airflow/UPDATING.md

 - [Airflow 1.7.1.2](#airflow-1712)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Airflow 1.10.10

+### Success Callback will be called when a task in marked as success from UI

+When a task is marked as success by a user from Airflow UI - `on_success_callback` will be called

 ## Airflow 1.10.9